TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 ----------------------------------------------------------

-The just introduced possibilities to register validators in the model is sepecially practical when individual properties of the model are to be validated.
+The just introduced possibilities to register validators in the model is specially practical when individual properties of the model are to be validated.
 Sometimes it is necessary to validate the relationship between two or more properties of a model class.
 For example for a user registration it is reasonable that in the user object